 The Fountainhead, Rand’s first real go at a manifesto, was published in 1943.
 Though reviews were mixed, the book was a runaway success both as a publishing phenomenon and as a calling card for Objectivism.
 A movie was made in 1949, directed by King Vidor and starring Patricia Neal and Gary Cooper.
 Rand was at the zenith of her success with the public, celebrated and admired in New York, Ginger Rogers and Ira Levin wrote her fan letters, and the Collective began to collect around her.

-For those who are inclined to find such ideas ludicrous, the book will fail, and utterly; its premises betray a bottomless ignorance of the deep interconnectedness of humankind, the needs — economic, social, emotional, intellectual — of human beings for one another, and of the ultimate inalienable reality of life on Earth as a whole, the totality of which each is a part, and our need to live in this wholeness.
+For those who are inclined to find such ideas ludicrous, the book will fail, and utterly; its premises betray a bottomless ignorance of the reality of life on Earth as an interconnected whole, of which each being is a part, and of the human need to live in this wholeness.

 Rand is 100% pro-inequality; she preaches the intellectual and moral superiority of wealth, and scorn and hatred of those who have “less.”
 Objectivism actively praises inequality.
-But nobody has “less,” because all have the same, of the only thing that matters—life, for a moment, and then?—something, nothing, nobody knows.
-Equality is not a fantasy, nor even a goal; it is just a fact.
+But the truth is that nobody has “less,” because all have the same amount of the only thing that matters—life, for a moment, and then?—something, nothing, nobody knows.
+Equality is not a fantasy, nor even a goal; it is only a fact.

-Rand’s unending ignorance of human worth or values is the main thing wrong with Atlas Shrugged.
-Which is to say nothing of the soap-operatic flatness of its characters, its clanking exposition, its interminable speechifying or the woodenness of its dialogue.
+Rand’s invincible ignorance of human worth or values is the main thing wrong with Atlas Shrugged, though one could also be forgiven for taking exception to the flatness of its characters, its clanking exposition, its interminable speechifying and the woodenness of its dialogue.
 On the upside, there is a character named Francisco Domingo Carlos Andres Sebastian d’Anconia.
 Not even Baroness Orczy had that kind of nerve.